is an ongoing (chronic) condition that may flare up throughout your life. It affects different people in different ways. Some people

 In long-term Crohn's disease,

-scar tissue may replace some of the inflamed or ulcerated intestines, forming
+scar tissue may replace some of the inflamed or ulcerated intestines.
+This scar tissue can form

 blockages (bowel obstructions) or narrowed areas (strictures) that can prevent